 - Your event attendance preferences (e.g. your choices for attending workshops, meetings, seminars, content streams, dinners, breakfasts, lunches and other optional private events)

-- Your wish to access gated content provided to us by partners (typically name, job title, email and telephone number)
+- Your wish to access content provided to us by partners (typically name, job title, email and telephone number)

 - Location and IP address information